linanwx/aosr/README.md

 I know it's not pretty, and it messes up the format of the document.
 But for me now, this is enough for my daily use.
 Maybe I'll find a way to solve this in the future.

+The comments will be automatically generated at the end of the document.
+Its location can also be moved, as long as it is in the same document.

 # License